jchatterjee/nycdsa_r_project/README.md

 https://nycdatascience.com/blog/student-works/to-ebike-or-not-to-ebike/

-The following Jupiter notebooks have been used in this order to prepare the data for visualization:
+The following Jupyter notebooks have been used in this order to prepare the data for visualization:

 CB_Python_Combine_File.ipynb to combine the separate CitiBike .csv files for each month and export to .parquet